 1. Consider All Your Options

-The good news is that in addition to grants, you can also fundraise to get some extra money to use towards your surrogacy costs.
-One great way to do this is to set up a GoFundMe for family and friends so they can contribute to your journey.
+Fundraising: You can fundraise to get some extra money to use towards your surrogacy costs.
+One great way to do this is to set up a GoFundMefor family and friends so they can contribute to your journey.

-It’s also important to remember that donations of material goods are just as helpful as receiving money.
-Leaning on friends and family with older children is a great idea for those looking for hand-me-down furniture, baby clothes, and toys.
-The more items you can get secondhand, the more you can save and put towards the cost of your surrogacy journey.
+Donations of material goods: Donations of material goods can be as helpful as money.
+Friends and family with older children may have hand-me-down furniture, clothes, and toys.
+Using secondhand items can save money to put towards the cost of your surrogacy journey.

 Your surrogate's personal medical insurance may not cover her pregnancy.
 Often, there are "surrogacy exclusions" which allow an insurance company to deny payment for any services relating to a surrogate pregnancy.
 But, just like any pregnancy, your surrogate will have to attend many appointments with her OBGYN throughout the pregnancy.
 And of course, there is the cost of the birth!

-Setting up a surrogate maternity insurance plan is an essential step in the surrogacy process.
-Your surrogacy agency can refer you to a surrogacy insurance specialist who can help you determine whether your surrogate’s current medical insurance coverage is sufficient.
+Your surrogacy agency can refer you to a surrogacy insurance specialistwho can help you determine whether your surrogate's current medical insurance coverage is sufficient.
 They can also assist you with obtaining a surrogate-friendly health insurance policy to cover her pregnancy.

-Although expenses for your surrogate are not eligible for reimbursement with an FSA, you can use the funds to cover copays at doctor’s appointments and any other health-related expenses you may incur as you complete your portion of the surrogacy process.
+While your surrogate's expenses are not eligible for reimbursement with an FSA, you can use the funds to cover copays and any other health-related expenses you may incur as you complete your portion of the surrogacy process.

 This means that the money you use on your appointments, medications, check-ups, and overall healthcare won't be taxed, and you'll have that extra money to set aside for future expenses.

-As crucial as it is to budget for the essentials, saving for your child’s future is equally important.
-If you choose to set up a college savings fund for your child, investing $250 each month from birth will end up accumulating around $80,000 by the time your child is ready for college, trade school, or to go directly into a career.
+• Consider setting up a college savings fundfor your child.
+Investing $250 each month from birth will end up accumulating around $80,000 by the time your child is ready for college, trade school, or to go directly into a career.

 It's easy to get overwhelmed when welcoming a child, especially in terms of the financial burdens associated with surrogacy.
 There are so many other expenses involved in your life in addition to those associated with having children.

-For younger parents, student loans might be something you’re still working to pay off.
-As you age, you’ll gradually be able to pay these loans off in full as long as you don’t halt payments while growing your family.
-Even though it can be tough to juggle student loan payments with all your other financial obligations, the last thing you want is to accrue even more debt by putting these payments off.
-Work with your lender to come up with a set monthly payment plan that you’ll be able to manage with your other expenses.
+• Student Loans: Student loans might be something you're still working to pay off.
+Work with your lender to come up with a set monthly payment plan that you'll be able to manage with your other expenses.

-Perhaps the largest expense you’ll have in your life is a home.
-For those looking to have a smaller monthly payment spread out over a longer period of time, a 30-year fixed-mortgage is a great option.
+• Housing: A 30-year fixed-mortgageis a great option.
 This type of mortgage is ideal for those who plan on growing their family in the same home for many years.
-You’ll also get the security of a fixed interest rate, so there won’t be any surprises along the way.
+You'll also get the security of a fixed interest rate, so there won't be any surprises along the way.

 Now It's Time to Develop Your Plan